Tama-Toledo/community-visioning/content/event/2022-05-25-golf-cart-trail-event.md

 expiryDate: 2022-05-26
 ---

 Ever been interested in discovering the South Tama Rec Trail and learning more about the trail and future plans?
-Well, on Wednesday, May 25, we will sponsor a golf cart tour of the South Tama Rec Trail.
-Individuals and families may join us between Noon and 3pm at either the Tama Civic Center or Toledo Heights Park for a golf cart ride on the trail.
+Well, on **Wednesday, May 25**, we will sponsor a golf cart tour of the South Tama Rec Trail.
+Individuals and families may **join us between Noon and 3pm at either the Tama Civic Center or Toledo Heights Park for a golf cart ride on the trail**.

-Some of our planning material is available below.
-Look for additional details as elements of this event are confirmed.
+Some of our planning material is available on our [Documents page](./document).
+Watch this space for more information as elements of this event are confirmed.

-{{< embed-pdf url="../../pdfs/Golf-Cart-Tour-4-7-22.pdf" >}} <p/>